 It is still possible that Congress will pass legislation reversing the IRS’s decision.
 Senate Finance Chairman Republican Chuck Grassley and Democrat Ron Wyden are quoted as saying “Regrettably, Treasury has now doubled down on its position in new guidance that increases the tax burden on small businesses by accelerating their tax liability, all at a time when many businesses continue to struggle and some are again beginning to close.”

-Grassley and Wyden said they are working on language that could be included in government spending legislation that would allow taxpayers to deduct the expenses paid for with PPP loans even if the loans are forgiven.
-Such legislation would need to be passed by Dec.
-11.
+Grassley and Wyden said they are working on language that could be included in government spending legislation that would allow the expenses to be deductible even if the loans are forgiven.